Online Teaching Certification

 Faculty and adjuncts are to be fully certified prior to teaching online.
 Gallaudet University certification for online teaching is granted through the Office of Distance Education after the completion of the following GU-online teaching training program.
 To be certified by Gallaudet University, all completion certificates of the following workshops are to be sent to the GU Office of Education Director at firstname.lastname@example.org.

 Warning: If you fail to complete the Quality Matters & Online Learning Consortium (OLC, formerly Sloan-C) workshops and need to retake, you will be expected to pay the fee when you register directly with the organization offering the workshop.

 The OLC Online Teaching Certificate program, separate from the GU Online Teaching Certificate Program, is not available through Gallaudet University; but anyone can register for it on their own.

 Gallaudet University Online Teaching Training Program

 - Required GU e-curriculum training: a self-paced online training developed by Gallaudet Technology Services on how to use the institution's learning management system and technology tools.
-You can test out of this training by having your completed Blackboard course reviewed and passed by the Gallaudet e-Learning office.
-Check with the e-learning office for the course review criteria.
+You can test out of this training by having your Blackboard course reviewed and passed by the Gallaudet e-Learning office.
+See the eCurriculum checklist for what is needed in the course before submitting it for review.

 Applying the Quality Matters Rubric (2-week online workshop)